20 Best Things To Do in Phuket: Skip the Tourist Traps

 Phang Nga Bay

-24 Best Things to Do in Phuket
+20 Best Things To Do in Phuket

-1. Explore Phuket Old Town
+1. Spend the Day at Phuket Old Town

 Things To Do in Phuket - Exploring the Old Town